New Yorkers took part in air raid drills like the rest of the country and sought ways to protect themselves from attack.

 New Yorkers felt particularly vulnerable to attack in their major coastal location and many schemes to protect the city were put forward.
 Mayor Impellitteri and Harry Prince, President of the New York chapter of the American Institute of Architects both had plans for the city.
 The mayor wanted to use federal funds to improve the subway while at the same time turning it into a public shelter.
 Prince argued that the government should provide money to clear “slums” and replace them with fireproof public housing.
 (McEnaney, 2000, p.
 44).
 One bizarre suggestion came from a New York engineer who proposed giant elevators to lower the city’s skyscrapers into the ground.
 (Boyer, 1994, p.
 319).

 Many New Yorkers also objected to civil defense drills, calling attention to the futility of taking shelter.
 If there were a direct nuclear attack on New York City, going indoors would not be enough to save you.
 As a result, they organized protests of civil defense drills.

-In 1956, New York’s City Council passed its first resolution on nuclear issues, calling for an investigation of allegations of inefficiency and poor planing in civil defense measures.
+In 1956, New York’s City Council members considered nuclear issues for the first time, considering (though not adopting) a draft resolution calling for an investigation of allegations of inefficiency and poor planing in civil defense measures.